-The year 2019 marks 400 years that African people began a gradual and forced migration away from the African continent to North America.
+The year 2019 marked 400 years that African people began a gradual and forced migration away from the African continent to North America.
 At least 12 million Africans, over the course of about 250 years, were kidnapped and sold as human cargo.
-The atrocity reached a crescendo of misery, destruction and death for Africa and those who were ripped away from the continent.
+The atrocity reached a crescendo of misery, destruction, and death for Africa and those who were ripped away from the continent.

 The transatlantic movement of Africans across the ocean was not by choice for those who were enslaved.
 Eventually, that brutal forced migration forever changed the face and character of the modern world.
 In time, the slave trade actually laid the foundation for modern capitalism, generating immense wealth for business enterprises in America and Europe.

 On the backs of enslaved people, commerce and trade contributed to the industrialization of the United States.
 As the seeds of our ancestors were scattered in the Americas, time and circumstances began to propel the descendants of enslaved Africans to make moves of their own choice.

 Throughout the history of the African descendants in North America, there have been various and distinct migration patterns that have given shape, color and dimension to economic and cultural centers here and throughout the world.
 For those brave enough to break away from the lack of opportunities and enforced oppression, the migrations mostly resulted in better outcomes, opportunities, and future possibilities.

 In the 19th century, tens of thousands of African Americans in search of freedom and opportunities that they believed were out of reach in the land of their birth chose to emigrate.
 They settled in Liberia, Canada, Haiti, Mexico and Trinidad.

 The diaspora brought Haitian immigrates to Louisiana in the early 1800s where they influenced the idea of “freedom” to those who were in the grips of slavery.